Non-Stick Parchment Paper for Diamond Painting: Things to Keep in Mind

 - Remove the original plastic cover that comes with the canvas.
 Some covers are clear plastic while others are made from an opaque material.
 Either way, you can simply rip the cover off because you’re going to replace it with parchment paper.

 NOTE: If you’re working on a particularly small canvas, you can cut your squares down into even smaller sections.
 This step is all about personal preference.
-Find a size that works for you and stick with it.
+Find a size that works for you and stay with it.

 Source: Tatyana Maletina/Shutterstock.com